 But I write about it from my own point of view.
 I don’t pretend this is for everyone.
 I don’t claim this is the solution to all problems or the key to happiness.
 On the contrary, being a digital nomad can lead to loneliness, and you must be willing to make some trade-offs and take care of things you used to take for granted.

 And most importantly, I don’t charge others for courses on how to become a digital nomad.
 That’s like charging money to teach others how to be a punk-rocker or an indie writer.

 What’s the digital nomad scam?

 The digital nomad scam is an almost pyramid scheme that takes advantage of the dreams, illusions, and desires of people who want to change their lives.
-We live in alienating societies, and a lot of people feel miserable, trapped in their daily routines, and a job they hate.
+We live in alienating societies, and a lot of folks feel miserable, trapped in their daily routines, and a job they hate.

-Unfortunately, there are people who prey on the miseries of others by offering you happiness, wealth, and financial independence without effort, while traveling and drinking mojitos at a tropical beach.
+Unfortunately, there are individuals who prey on the miseries of others by offering you happiness, wealth, and financial independence without effort, while traveling and drinking mojitos at a tropical beach.
 Most of these scams take the form of courses, digital nomad schools, coaching programmes, etc.

 Fortunately, the course depicted above is “just” 575€.
-However, there are people out there completely ripping off people with 3000€ courses, sometimes even more.
+However, there are people out there completely ripping off others with 3000€ courses, sometimes even more.
 And for that to work, you need a set of minions, that paid for your course before, and now earn money as affiliates recommending it, swearing it’s not a scam.
 Hence the “almost pyramid” definition.